 The previous tax regime gives tax exemption to only small businesses with a 5 Lakh turnover.
 With GST, the exemption has been raised to 25 lakhs.
 This means that a large number of small businesses across India are being exempted.
 A small business just has to put in place a cloud accounting software to have enough proof as to their turnover when tax officers come calling.

-With the GST, the need to abide by the different tax structure in a different state has been eliminated.
+With the GST, the need to abide by the different tax structures in different states has been eliminated.
 There is now a unified tax system all over India and whatever applies to business in Karnata will be applicable in Goa or Gujarat.
 This simplifies things for businesses planning to open shop in new places.
 All of these businesses can be easily monitored via a small business accounting software.

 The ambiguity that used to exist between goods and services has been cut out by GST.
 This will help in legal proceedings as the ambiguity between the two sectors is being eliminated.

-Before the GST, taxes have to paid at points of entries into different demarcated parts of India.
+Before the GST, taxes have to pay at points of entry into different demarcated parts of India.
 This slows down the delivery of goods and services.
 With GST, all the taxes have been fused into one.

 Of course, the GST isn’t all rosy for small businesses.
 There’s a learning period of the new tax structure that will send some small businesses out of business.
-Which is why there will be a need to hire a CA and those who cannot afford one being a small business will have to close shop.
+This is why there will be a need to hire a CA and those who cannot afford one being a small businesses will have to close shop.